• Skip to main content

 How to Make Ahead or Freeze Leftovers:

-• To store simple syrup, keep in a sealed mason jar in the fridge for a couple of weeks.
+• To store simple syrup, keep it in a sealed mason jar in the fridge for a couple of weeks.

 • Prep Time: 20 minutes